-Twenty years ago, Fujimaki Sensei nurtured a breakthrough for Filipino aikidoists
+Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 Posted 2018 August 27